 1. The Ability to Touch and Feel Merchandise

 It happens far too often that you order something online, and when it arrives, it isn’t anything like what you imagined.
 That’s why it is still extremely important to customers to be able to touch and feel what they’re purchasing before they spend the money.
 According to Deloitte’s annual holiday retail survey, 60% of respondents said the main reason they visited physical stores was that it gave them the “ability to interact with the product.”

 Compared to an online search, an in-store salesperson can give far more personalized assistance and offer more relevant options to the customer.
 The salespeople know what inventory is available, where the best deals are, and even which new products the customer might have missed.
 Great customer service is critical to the consumer’s impression of your store and overall brand.
 A friendly, helpful face can attract and retain customers.

-Even if you don’t tend to procrastinate when it comes to preparing for school or the holidays, we’ve all accidentally left some shopping until the last minute.
+Even if you don’t tend to procrastinate when it comes to preparing for the holidays, we’ve all accidentally left some shopping until the last minute.
 Even as more companies invest in next-day delivery, shipping costs can be high, and sometimes you just can’t wait.
 A physical store provides you with what you’re looking for without the wait, and in the modern market, convenience is key.

 4. Unique Experience

 Retailers have caught on to what really differentiates brick-and-mortar from digital: a unique, in-store, brand experience.
 Entertaining your customers will keep them lingering in your store longer, which means a more memorable experience for them and a reason to return.
 These experiences are often centered around testing out the product or being Instagram-friendly so that customers will share their photos online.
 A unique experience convinces them that your brand is worth their investment, and nearly 40 percent of weekly online shoppers say they would visit a pop-up store for an in-person retail experience.